farleyrunkel/qollama/README.md

 ### Prerequisites

-- Qt 5 or higher
+- Qt 6.3 or higher
 - C++11 or higher
 - CMake
 - Git
 - Python 3 or higher
-- ollama-server
+- Ollama

 ### Steps